 Staff training records viewed for 2016/2017 confirmed all care workers had completed the required mandatory update training programme.
-The training plan for 2017 was viewed which contained each of the mandatory training subject areas, along with other training relevant to service users' care needs including: dementia awareness, diabetes and end of life care.
-The manager confirmed that the suggestion made to the UCO regarding stroke awareness training would be considered for inclusion within their staff training programme.
+The training plan for 2017 was viewed which contained each of the mandatory training subject areas, along with other training relevant to service users' care needs including: dementia awareness, skin care and end of life care.
 Staff interviewed described the value of the additional training received in improving the quality of care they provided.